-Teachers and students will not be called out of classes for telephone messages.
+Teachers and students will not be called out of classes/work rotations for telephone messages.
 Requests to have calls returned will be forwarded to teachers.
-Calling students out of class is disruptive.
+Calling students out of class or at a worksite is disruptive.
 Messages are delivered to students in extreme emergencies only.